 We work with a wide range of employers, including law firms, judges, businesses, government agencies, and public interest organizations.
 Our law students are interested in both traditional and nontraditional legal internships, as well as entrepreneurial opportunities where they can employ their analytical abilities, research and writing skills, and sound judgment.

 You can connect with law students and graduates in a number of ways.
-Our students are currently seeking Summer 2017, Fall 2017, and post graduate opportunities.
+Our students are currently seeking Fall 2017, Spring 2018, and post graduate opportunities.
 We are happy to assist you with:

 Employers can also connect with our students by:

 - Joining ProNet, our on-line community of students, alumni and friends of the law school

 - Participating in mock interviews and panel discussions

 - Joining us for Wednesday Morning Coffee.
 Every other week, the CDO sponsors Wednesday Morning Coffee to give students a chance to meet professionals in an informal setting.
 Our guests have the opportunity to talk with students in a small group and answer career-related questions.

 - Participating in career symposia and speaker series relevant to your area of practice